N3426/Project-system-smart-jack/README.md

 # Project-system-smart-jack

 Purpose:
-- Help Women and elderly to lift car by using scissor jack with easy.
+- Help Women and the elderly to lift cars by using a scissor jack with ease.
-- Make the place bright for easily to switch tyre in the dark
+- Make the place bright for easy to switch tyres in the dark
-- easy to use by using app to connect to System Smart Jack
+- easy to use by using an app to connect to System Smart Jack
 - easy to carry everywhere

-## Explanation of the code in detail, focusing on what is defined and the purpose of the `setup()` and `loop()` functions.
+# Explanation of the code in detail, focusing on what is defined and the purpose of the `setup()` and `loop()` functions.

-# Definitions and Declarations
+## Definitions and Declarations

 1. **Include Directive**:
    - `#include <SoftwareSerial.h>`: This line includes the SoftwareSerial library, enabling serial communication on digital pins of the Arduino other than the default RX/TX pins.